vanmars/portfolio/README.md

 * Make center text on homepage responsive for tablet and phone viewports.

 About Me Page
-* (Carousel) Add more images to carousel
 * Interests and Skills cards need to be resized for smaller viewports

-Projects Page
-* Resize thumbnail on 'Language Suggester" project
-* Project buttons need responsive margins when scaled down to smaller viewports

 ## Support and Contact Details